Gracilisuchidae: Distribution

 terrestrial ecosystems after the Permian–Triassic extinction event.
 Gracilisuchids are known from approximately similar northern and southern mid-palaeolatitudes, demonstrating a wide distribution of early archosaurs over much or all of Pangaea by the early Middle Triassic.
+Parvosuchus, from Brazil's Santa Maria Formation (Ladinian–Carnian boundary), represents the first unequivocal gracilisuchid from the country.
+Maehary, known from the Caturrita Formation (Norian stage) of Brazil, is likely a gracilisuchid, although it was originally described as an early-diverging pterosauromorph.